BreakoutRoom4/SubHub/README.md

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
-* Stream Selection  -> Jumps to Livestream if not go to search
+* Stream Selection  -> Jumps to a list of Livestream if not go to search
 * Search -> Jump to searchbar